box/kube-applier/README.md

 - `PRUNE_BLACKLIST` - (string) A comma separated list of resources in the format `<group>/<version>/<kind>` that will be exempted from pruning

+- `EXEC_TIMEOUT` - (duration) Commands executed by kube-applier will be killed if they exceed this duration.
+Default is `3m`.

 Additionally `KUBECONFIG` can be set as [described here](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/#the-kubeconfig-environment-variable) to configure cluster access.